 SmartBones Chicken Dog Chews Hip Joint Sticks are recommended mostly by customers for older dogs rather than young ones.

 It's packed with vitamins and minerals and uses premium and natural ingredients.
 The slight and crunchy texture will leave your pets wanting to have more.

 Other than that, they promote dental health, and owners may also put them within their pockets and expect them not to crumble or break, which is excellent!

 They are the perfect size for small breeds, like Chihuahuas, Toy Poodles, and Shih Tzus.

-These chews are created within various sizes and shapes and can soothe your teething pooch when they seem to bite aggressively.
+These chews are created in various sizes and shapes and can soothe your teething pooch when it seems to bite aggressively.

 7. Purina Busy Bone Dog Treat Made in USA – 4.7/5

 This treat helps improve your dog's dental health.
 The nutrition provided by this product also supports the immune system, joint dog health, and bone health.
 Purina Busy Bone also has real meat inside the treat, making you confident that your dogs would love its taste.